ericnormand/squarepeg/README.md

 generate complex parsers that can handle a superset of Context Free Grammars.

+Note that the combinators are not monadic!
+I tried monadic combinators but they didn't seem like a good fit for Clojure, which does not have built-in support for Monads, like Haskell does.
+If you want to find a monadic combinator library, there are plenty around.

 First, we'll go over some basic concepts.

 ###Rules